Explore how your team can use Hiver.

 What is a Help Desk?

 A help desk is a department within an organization that uses a software tool to provide technical support to employees or customers.
-Some companies also use the term “help desk” as a synonym for customer service teams or when referring to the software that customers interact with to get support.
 Help desks are primarily of two types: internal help desks and external help desks.

 • Internal Help Desks are designed to offer support services to the employees or members within an organization.
 These desks focus on resolving technical issues, providing IT support, and answering queries related to internal tools, software, and infrastructure.
 The aim is to ensure smooth operational flow and to assist employees in overcoming challenges that might hinder their productivity.